 You probably hear and say “Good job!” all the time.
 Discover why doing so may not be a good idea and what you can say instead.

 I’m one of those parents who would say “Good job!” over every little thing.
-Some are worthy accomplishments like playing well with one another, and others not-so-worthy like when I just don’t know what else to say.
+Some are worthy accomplishments like playing well with one another, and others are not-so-worthy like when I just don’t know what else to say.

 It’s understandable why we say “Good job” all the time.
-We’re proud of our kids and amazed with what they do.
+We’re proud of our kids and amazed by what they do.
 We want to promote positive behavior and hope to boost their self-esteem and confidence.

 In certain cases, yes.